This page contains frequently asked questions for Qimera.

-For Processed Point data, users must specify the projection.
+The source file coordinate system and the project coordinate system are automatically recognized when importing QINSy QPD files.
+For any other file type of Processed Point data, users must specify the projection.
 Qimera looks at the file to make an educated guess if it's projected or geographic.
 If it's geographic it will default to WGS84.
 If it's projected, and the Project's Coordinate System is set (which always has to be projected if it's set) it will default to the Project's coordinate system.
 If not, it will default to UTM North Zone 1.
 But remember, these are just default values, users still have to confirm or change them.

 Does the option to export .GSF files from the source file menu export all soundings to .GSF regardless of status?

 All soundings are exported.
 If they have been rejected for some reason, either through Blocking, Spline filtering, CUBE filtering, or manual editing, then the corresponding beam is marked as "Rejected" in the GSF.
 GSF flag capabilities are much simpler than what is supported with QPDs, so we can only mark a sounding as either good or bad in the GSF.

 How does Export Processed Points from the source menu differ from Export Soundings in the Dynamic Surface menu?